What is USF-HHMI STEM Academy?

 Who can apply for STEM Academy?

 STEM Academy is for incoming first-year students (freshmen) on the USF-Tampa campus who are committed to the STEM majors in the College of Arts and Sciences.
-This includes the following majors: Biomedical Sciences (Chemistry Dept.), Cellular and Molecular Biology (CMMB Dept), Chemistry/Biochemistry, Environmental Biology (IB Dept), Environmental Microbiology (IB Dept), Environmental Sciences, Geology/Geosciences, Integrated Animal Biology (IB Dept), Marine Biology (IB Dept), Mathematics, Microbiology (CMMB Dept), Physics, and Statistics.
+This includes the following majors: Biomedical Sciences (Chemistry Dept.), Cellular and Molecular Biology (CMMB Dept), Chemistry/Biochemistry, Environmental Biology (IB Dept), Environmental Microbiology (IB Dept), Environmental Sciences, Geology/Geosciences, Integrated Animal Biology (IB Dept), Marine Biology (IB Dept), Mathematics, Microbiology (CMMB Dept), Physics, and Statistics, Chemical and Biomedical Engineering.

 What does STEM Academy cost?

 There is no charge for STEM Academy thanks to a generous grant from Howard Hughes Medical Institute (HHMI).